goloroden/learning-lisp/README.md

 ;; => 14
 ```

-Alternatively, you may use the `labels` function.
-It works in exactly the same way as `flet`, but defined functions can use earlier defined ones.
+Alternatively, you may use `labels`.
+It works in exactly the same way as `flet`, but defined functions can use the ones defined earlier.
 In contrast, when using `flet`, the functions are only accessible from `flet`'s body.

 ### Defining lambda functions

-To define a lambda function use the `lambda` function.
+To define a lambda function use `lambda`.

 ```lisp
 (mapcar (lambda (x) (* x x)) '(1 2 3 4 5))